 You can get EC pills ahead of time so that you always have them if needed.
 You can purchase them in advance at a pharmacy or online.
 Many pharmacies offer online ordering and shipping services.

 Ulipristal, combined birth control pills, and the copper IUD are available only by prescription.
-To get a prescription or to have the copper IUD inserted, call your gynecologist or other health care professional or go to a family planning clinic.
-Another option is to go to http://eclocator.not-2-late.com or call the Emergency Contraception Hotline (888-NOT-2-LATE).
-You also can ask your gynecologist or other health care professional to give you a prescription for these EC methods at any routine health care visit.
+To get a prescription or to have the copper IUD inserted, call your ob-gyn or other health care professional or go to a family planning clinic.
+Another option is to go to www.not-2-late.com.
+You also can ask your ob-gyn or other health care professional to give you a prescription for these EC methods at any routine health care visit.
 That way, you are always prepared if you need to use these forms of EC.

-How do I start or resume using a birth control method after taking EC pills?
+How do I start or go back to using a birth control method after taking emergency contraception pills?

-How you start or resume birth control after using EC pills depends on which type of EC pills you used:
+How you start or go back to using birth control after using EC pills depends on which type of EC pills you used:

 - If you used the progestin-only pill or combined EC pills, you can resume or start any birth control method right away.
 For the next 7 days, you also must use a barrier method (condoms, diaphragm, and spermicides) along with your regular birth control method or not have sexual intercourse.

 - If you used ulipristal and want to resume or start using a hormonal birth control method (pill, patch, ring, implant, shot, or hormonal IUD), you need to wait to do so until 5 days after taking ulipristal.
 You also must use a barrier method (or not have sexual intercourse) until your next menstrual period.
 Using a hormonal birth control method and taking ulipristal at the same time can reduce the effectiveness of both medications.